dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/02-Prompt-Engineering/01-Generate-PowerShell-Script-for-AD-User-Creation-Using-AI.md

 ## How I Used It

 I first tested it in the **TST-AD-SRV** Virtual Machine, which represents a test environment.
-What ever change I make in the test dosent affect the production server which is **Win-2019-SRV**
+What ever change I make in the test environment dosent affect the production server which is **Win-2019-SRV**

 <img width="666" height="215" alt="11" src="https://github.com/user-attachments/assets/3f03e232-2468-488e-a51e-23fe732e98bc" />